 This is what I found at Grand Staircase Escalante National Monument in Utah.
-It’s a massive sequence of sedimentary rock formations stretching almost 2 million acres from Zion to the Grand Canyon.
-It’s an outdoor enthusiast’s dream with hiking, rock climbing, bouldering adventures, 4×4 roads, and wide open spaces that you can climb all over and free camp in.
+This is a massive sequence of sedimentary rock formations stretching almost 2 million acres from Zion to the Grand Canyon.
+An outdoor enthusiast’s dream with hiking, rock climbing, bouldering adventures, 4×4 roads, and wide open spaces, you can climb all over and it’s free camp.
 It’s more rugged as well, without the paved roads, busses, and crowds of the national parks but without the amenities, maintained trails, and services, either.

 The beauty is in the remoteness and the freedom to enjoy it, as well as the associated self-reliance.

-There are four different entry points for Coyote Gulch, and most of them involve at least one overnight in the canyon and potentially a 4×4 road as well.
+There are four different entry points for Coyote Gulch.
+Most of them involve at least one overnight in the canyon and potentially a 4×4 road as well.
 I didn’t have the gear with me for an overnight hike, or the time.
 So I decided to just go and try out the ‘sneaker route’ and hope for the best.

 Turns out that it is doable in one day and it’s one of the best hiking experiences I’ve had!
 You just have to do a bit of trail finding and scale a 250-foot rock face to get down.
 It sounds tougher than it is, though, so don’t worry!

-Since I wanted to do this in just one day, and I was solo without a friend to drop me off at one end of the gulch and pick me up at the other, I did this as an out-and-back hike to Jacob Hamblin Arch (or the ‘sneaker route’ or the water tank trailhead) that ended up being 12 miles and took up most of the day, particularly since I stop so often to film and take photos.
+Since I wanted to do Coyote Gulch in one day, and I was solo without a friend to drop me off at one end of the gulch and pick me up at the other, I did this as an out-and-back hike to Jacob Hamblin Arch (or the ‘sneaker route’ or the water tank trailhead).
+It ended up being 12 miles and took up most of the day, particularly since I stop so often to film and take photos.